Headings and Subheadings

 - Be generous and descriptive.

-- Make sure headings and subheadings always follow a consecutive hierarchy (Section Heading, Section Subheading, Detailed Subheading).
+- Ensure that headings and subheadings always follow a consecutive hierarchy (Section Heading (h2), Section Subheading (h3), Detailed Subheading (h4)).

 - Do not skip a header level for styling reasons.
 A heading or subheading format should never be used to style any other type of content.